 Closed Captioning Styles

 At this point, the choice of closed captioning style is typically made on the basis of distribution channel (e.g. broadcast, streaming VOD, or online) and occasionally on the nature of the programming.
-In addition to the FCC’s regulations, many networks and streaming VOD platforms have their own particular caption style and formatting requirements.
+In addition to the FCC’s new rules on closed captioning quality, many networks and streaming VOD platforms have their own particular caption style and formatting requirements.
 Our workflow can easily accommodate any unique style requirements or preferences you may have.

 Video Caption Corporation offers all of its captioning at competitive rates.
 Regardless of caption style, all of our closed captions are accurately transcribed, carefully timed, free of typos, and will never cover your onscreen graphics.
 All unfamiliar terms are diligently researched for proper spelling, and we apply multiple-level quality control reviews to each file.
 Because our captioning service is done in-house, we can provide you with an extremely fast turnaround when your schedule demands it.

 Preferred by deaf and hard-of-hearing viewers, and now effectively required for most programs going to broadcast.